zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 ### What?
 #### Gather month to date eCommerce sales, for only specified products/skus.
 * Strip out any csv rows, line items, that are prior to current month or are not associated with desired product.
-* Output the remaining line items, **matching** items, to an output csv that retains format of the original marketplace export.
+* Output the remaining line items (**matching** items) to an output csv that retains format/header of the original marketplace export.
 * Append spreadsheet functions to marketplace's corresponding column, to do standard math on columns to be viewed via xlsx/gsheets later.

 ### Why?